 By the year 2000, SNH triumphantly declared that the Humboldt Museum was going to return some of the stolen fossils. (see right).

 However, the euphoria was short-lived as by 2001 the Humboldt Museum changed its stance and refused to return a single fossil.
 This was explained in a newspaper article from May 2001 in the Sunday Herald (see below)

-Based on the note below written in 2002 in Earth Heritage it looks like the Humboldt Museum was not taking SNH serious at all:
+Based on the note below written in 2002 in Earth Heritage it looks like the Humboldt Museum was not taking SNH serious:

 Beyond 2002 it looks like there was little progress with negotiations.
 By 2006 SNH was still left empty-handed and finally gave up on attempting to return the stolen fossils.
 As written in Earth Heritage in 2006: “SNH calls it a day”: